All Episodes

 Why is that?

-And to think that someone in any point in time in history would subsequently come back and name a school after someone that was responsible for for so much is irrep is reprehensible in a similar way.
+And to think that someone at any point in time in history would subsequently come back and name a school after someone that was responsible for so much is reprehensible.

-So 57, there are 57 highway schools monuments, including the West Virginia State House in West Virginia that praise Robert Byrd, the former Klansman.
+There are 57 highways, schools, monuments, including the West Virginia State House in West Virginia, that praise Robert Byrd, the former Klansman.

 Should they be taken down?